hubtype/botonic/doc-botonic/docs/plugins/plugin-contentful.md

 #### **Keyword Edition in contenful.com**

 Be careful when editing the keywords in contenful.com.
-If you select "Tag" as the Appearance configuration for your keywords, remember to alway press RETURN after typing a new keyword.
+If you select "Tag" as the Appearance configuration for your keywords, remember to always press RETURN after typing a new keyword.
 Otherwise, it will be ignored.

 <details>
 <summary>Example</summary>